wollscheidlab/MOAgent/README.md

 #### Command Line

-The script accepts the following parameters:
+Alternatively, you can execute the MOBiceps `convertRAWMP.py` in the terminal.
+The following parameters are accepted:

 - `--p` or `--path_to_folder`: Absolute path to the folder containing all files to be converted.
 (Default: Current working directory)
 - `--s` or `--orig_format`: Source file format.
 (Default: 'raw')